justia

 Medical Malpractice

-• System failures caused by inconsistent care practices between physicians, nurses or other healthcare providers, which lead to mistakes;
+• Systemic failures caused by inconsistent care practices between physicians, nurses, or other healthcare providers, which lead to mistakes;

 • The increase in the number of health professionals providing care to a single patient brought about by larger, decentralized, and fragmented hospitals and health care facilities;